Ahmed0shokry/shopping-api/readme.md

 ### for running it :
 1- to install all packages please run :

-    -npm i
+    -npm install

-2- create two separated databases , one for testing and normal database.
+2- create two separated databases , one for testing and another for production using postgresql:

+-to connect to it, plase run these commands in terminal:

+>sudo -u postgres psql

+> ENTER PASSWORD

+>CREATE DATABASE database_name;

+>CREATE DATABASE database_name_test;

+-note: database default port to connect is: 5432

 3- create .env file: